albertkawmi/widget-sales-react/README.md

 Run these commands in order:

 1. `npm run test:e2e:update` will update the server used to run the tests
-2. `npm run test:e2e:server` will start the server
+2. `npm run test:e2e:server` will start the server at http://localhost:4444/wd/hub (configurable in `e2e/driver.js`)
 3. `npm run test:e2e` will run the end-to-end tests

 Note that end-to-end tests have a separate Jest configuration located at `e2e/jestConfig.json`